Baked Buttermilk Beer Popcorn Chicken with Honey Beer Dipping Sauce. So easy and even freezer friendly!

 The following week I brought him 16 chicken nuggets along with Ponzu sauce, Wasabi mayonnaise, Hoisin sauce, taberu rayu, and a variety of other condiments.
 He wasn’t impressed.
 Other than the hoisin, he didn’t sample any more than once.
 He was disappointed that his taste buds rejected the idea that his relatives were from Japan, “Well,” he sighed, “Maybe I’m only half Japanese.”

-I use the Garlic Chili Sauce from Huey Fong foods, it can be found in most supermarkets in the Asian foods section.
+I use the Chili Garlic Sauce from Huy Fong foods, it can be found in most supermarkets in the Asian foods section (affiliate link).

-I also use this olive oil mister, it’s perfect if you want to avoid using cooking spray. (affiliate links)
+I also use this Olive Oil Sprayer, it’s perfect if you want to avoid using cooking spray. (affiliate links)